Kiwi156/serenity-junit-starter-1/README.md

 The template project comes with both Maven and Gradle build scripts.
 To run the tests with Maven, open a command window and run:

-  ./mvnw clean verify

 ## Use Gradle

-For GRADLE, pen a command wgit indow and run:
+For GRADLE, pen a command window and run:

   ./gradlew test